eyereasoner/eye/reasoning/arcus/water/README.md

 > What can we infer `A` is?

-Given the rules, eyelet will derive `:water :is :observable` by disjunction elimination.
+Given the rules, arcus will derive `:water :is :observable` by disjunction elimination.

 ---

-> **TIP:** Use `log:allPossibleCases` to represent disjunctions in eyelet.
+> **TIP:** Use `log:allPossibleCases` to represent disjunctions in arcus.
 Pair this with `log:forAllIn` to eliminate them via shared consequence.

-> **NOTE:** Disjunction elimination is a valid inference rule in classical logic — and eyelet models it using graph-based implications over RDF Turtle.
+> **NOTE:** Disjunction elimination is a valid inference rule in classical logic — and arcus models it using graph-based implications over RDF Turtle.

 > **Reference:** Based on [Disjunction Elimination](https://en.wikipedia.org/wiki/Disjunction_elimination) and formalized using N3 Logic.